uridr/RDF-TextGeneration/README.md

 ### Postprocessing

 Once the model is trained, we can predict using fairseq software.
-If needed, the output will be delexicalised, this is automatically infered.
-The software randomly predict the instances, hence, we have to process the output format before delexicalising predictions.
+If needed, the output will be delexicalised, this is automatically inferred.
+The software randomly predicts the instances, hence, we have to process the output format before delexicalising predictions.
 Fairseq predictions directly remove the BPE and Moses tokenization.
 It can be done as follows from the `./postprocessing` directory.

 ```bash
 sh predict.sh [MODEL_CHECKPOINTS] [DATA] [OUTPUT_FILE]